 Berlinde Deman has been playing tuba for more than half her lifetime and is now exploring the wondrous sounds of the serpent.
 With this new instrument she wants to plunge into the minimal music scene, and combine the old tones of the serpent with elektronica.
 As a first step, she has been in contact with Rutger Zuydervelt, a Dutch musician who has agreed to be her mentor and who she is collaborating with now on new artistic compositions.

 Due to corona, the first physical residency was postponed, but on June 22 & 23, they had a safe and creative first residency at Dock Zuid (Tilburg)!
 In the meantime, you can already pre-order their first duo-album Luchtwezen (SØVN Records), which will be released on July 15th.
 Besides that, Berlinde was also invited to JazzLab’s very own ‘JazzLab Invites’-sessions, which took place in June.
-Her serpent/electronics recording with Mirko Banovic will appear in a series of short videoclips that will be made available later this summer.
+A serpent/electronics live clip with Mirko Banovic appeared in a series of short videoclips that we recorded on the JazzLab site.

 Rob Banken wants to walk two different and at the same time potentially intertwining paths with his saxophone.
 He would like to learn more about the gaming music industry and how his compositions can find a way into video games, and at the same time wants to explore how to combine visuals and light effects with his solo performances to make them into full-blown live experiences.
 The first step on his trajectory was his attendance of the Edinburgh Festival of Sound in February, where he immediately made the necessary connections for his introduction into the gaming industry and found out which direction he did and did not want to take.